Azure/ALZ-Bicep/accelerator/README.md

     [String]$TemplateFile = "config\custom-modules\logging.bicep",
     ```

-1. In order to trigger new deployments when subsequent changes as made, add the new module file path to the path-based filter workflow trigger in the ALZ-Bicep-1 workflow file as shown below:
+1. In order to trigger new deployments when subsequent changes are made, add the new module file path to the path-based filter workflow trigger in the ALZ-Bicep-1 workflow file as shown below:

     ```yaml
     on: